nhost/nhost/docs/workflows/webauthn.md

 # Security Keys with WebAuthn

-Hasura-auth implements the WebAuthn protocol to sign in with security keys.
+Hasura-auth implements the WebAuthn protocol to sign in with security keys, also referred as authenticators in the WebAuthn protocol.

 A user needs first to sign up with another method, for instance email+password, passwordless email or Oauth, then to add their security key to their account.

-Once the security key is added, it is then possible to sign in with it, using the email as a user name.
+Once the security key is added, it is then possible to sign in with it, using the email as a username.

 ## Add a security key

-Users can add multiple authenticators, for example when they need to login from multiple devices or browsers.
-To do that, they should have a valid session.
+Users can add multiple security keys, for example when they need to login from multiple devices or browsers.
+Only authenticated users are allowed to add security keys.

 ```mermaid
 sequenceDiagram